cobbzilla/yuebing/README.md

 more info on how to set things up.

 ### nginx config
-Yuebing is merely a Nuxt app, and expects that you'll put nginx (or some other web server) in front of it to handle SSL, rate limiting if needed, etc.
+Yuebing is a Nuxt app, and expects that you'll put nginx (or some other web server) in front of it to handle SSL, rate limiting if needed, etc.

 If you're using nginx, here is a [sample config](https://github.com/cobbzilla/yuebing/blob/master/docs/sample-yuebing-nginx.conf) you can use.